sheldrake/PM/handbook/sections/okrs-guidelines.md

     -Does it tie together everyone’s efforts?

-## PART 02: For each group/function, i.e. marketing, engineering, product, design
+## Then: for each group/function, i.e. marketing, engineering, product, design

 1. **What Objective and three Key Results will you set to support the company OKR?**
 2. Check: